apophizzz/BIG-SherLog/README.md

 ## How to prepare JBoss AS for _SherLog_?* ##
 In order to be able to use SherLog, your JBoss AS configuration has to be customized.
-Assuming you're running a Windows machine, open __standalone.conf.bat__ in your favorite test editor and append the following lines __right on top__ of the file:
+Assuming you're running a Windows machine, open __standalone.conf.bat__  (under Linux environments it's __standalone.conf__) in your favorite test editor and append the following lines __right on top__ of the file:

 These lines prepare JBoss for being accessible via JMX:
 ```